ADelRosarioH/jobsity-chat-challenge/README.md

 ### How to Use

-After building and running our containers, you can access the chat app in the following address http://localhost:8081 using any internet browser compatible with Angular ([Angular's browser support](https://angular.io/guide/browser-support)).

-If you don't have a user account, go into the register page and create one.
-After that you should login with your newly created or existing user account and start chatting!.
+Click [here](http://localhost:8081) to go into the webapp.
+You can register a new account in [here](http://localhost:8081/register) or login [here](http://localhost:8081/login) if you already have one.

-Multi browser window sessions are supported.
-If you want to start a different session, create a new browser window (not browser tab) and login.
+You can have multiple user sessions login in from a different browser window (not browser tab).

+Make sure you are using one of the following supported browsers:
+- Chrome 	latest
+- Firefox 	latest and extended support release (ESR)
+- Edge 	2 most recent major versions
+- IE 	11

 ### Management Tools
 To connect to MSSQL Server 2017 using SQL Management Studio or other tool use the following connection parameters: